adambard/learnxinyminutes-docs/zig.html.markdown

 [Zig][ziglang] aims to be a replacement for the C programming language.

-**WARNING**: this document expects you to understand a few basic concepts in computer science, such as pointers, stack and heap memory, etc.
+**WARNING**: this document expects you to understand a few basic concepts in computer science, such as pointers, stack and heap memory, etc. Prior knowledge of C is recommended.

-**WARNING**: Zig isn't considered as ready for production.
-Bugs are expected.

-Prior knowledge of C is recommended.

 ## Quick overview: Zig compared to C